Anoop-21/Visualization-of-Stack-and-Queue/Readme.txt

-Additionally ,Executing The fact.cpp we know use stack applications for calculating factorial of number.
+Additionally ,Executing The fact.cpp we to use stack as a application for calculating factorial of number.